nathanquirl/YouTube-Feed-Example/README.md

 ## Dependencies

-Uses [CollectionViewSlantedLayout](https://github.com/yacir/CollectionViewSlantedLayout) and [YouTubePlayer](https://github.com/gilesvangruisen/Swift-YouTube-Player) which can be installed by running Carthage in the project directory
+Uses [CollectionViewSlantedLayout](https://github.com/yacir/CollectionViewSlantedLayout) and [YouTubePlayer](https://github.com/gilesvangruisen/Swift-YouTube-Player) which can be installed by running Carthage in the project directory.
+Carthage can be installed from [here](https://github.com/Carthage/Carthage) .

 ```terminal
 update --platform iOS